 clare joined Watsi on March 12th, 2013.
-Five years ago, clare became the 584th member to automatically support a new Watsi patient every month.
-Since then, 5,417 more people have become monthly donors! clare's most recent donation traveled 1,800 miles to support Sokim, a newborn from Cambodia, to fund clubfoot surgery.
+Six years ago, clare joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. clare's most recent donation traveled 1,800 miles to support Vanna, a government employee from Cambodia, to fund mobility restoring spine surgery.

 Sokim is a newborn baby from Cambodia.
 She is only one month old.
 Her parents are farmers from Ratanakiri province and has one older sibling.
 Sokim has clubfoot on both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Sokim traveled 10 hours to seekcare from our medical partner, Children's Surgical Centre (CSC).
 There, surgeons will perform an achilles tendon lengthening procedure on August 4th.
 CSC is requesting $385 to fund Sokim's clubfoot repair.
 After treatment, her feet will be able to develop normally, so that she will be able to walk easily.
 Sokim's mother shared, "I want to see my daughter walk and run and play with her friends, so I am glad that we have the opportunity for this treatment."